Noah Laracy, Psy.D.

 I specialize in the treatment of anxiety, addictions, and interpersonal challenges.
 I aim to be the best therapist that I can be and am always learning.

 I bring a mix of honesty, compassion and humor to what I do, and strive to be as authentic as possible.
-When I’m not working, my interests include reading and writing, hot yoga and other fitness, learning Spanish, and spending time with my wife and four-year old daughter.
+When I’m not working, my interests include reading and writing, hot yoga and other fitness, learning Spanish, and spending time with my wife and five-year old daughter.

 “To dare is to lose one’s footing momentarily.
 Not to dare is to lose oneself.”

 I did my undergraduate studies at the University of Pennsylvania, and my graduate work at the Chicago School.

 I’ve worked in a private practice anxiety office, a community mental health clinic, the pediatric oncology unit at a hospital, and assisting chronically homeless individuals on Skid Row.
 I recently completed an externship in Emotionally Focused Couples Therapy with Sue Johnson, and am currently participating in a two-year certificate program in psychoanalytic psychotherapy at the New Center for Psychoanalysis.
 I’ve presented at several national conferences on issues related to anxiety and OCD, and am a member of ADAA, IOCDF, ACBS, and LACPA.